The Citizen Initiative App

 The last two stages are the “test” of the bill and its publication on Mudamos.
 For the “test,” the group chooses a representative to present the proposal to a standing committee formed by parliamentarians who play the role of consultants to improve the bill.
 The final version of the draft bill is published on Mudamos and then the signature collection starts.

 - multi-stakeholderism: the more diverse the sectors participating in the activity, the stronger will be the proposal drafted, as it will take into account various points of view and interests.

-- collaboration: all the participants co-create the proposals, exchanging ideas and trying to reach consensuses, with active listening and non-violent communication.
+- collaboration: all the participants co-create the proposals, exchanging ideas and trying to reach consensus, with active listening and respectful communication.
 This is mediated by group facilitators previously trained by Mudamos’s team.

 - open call and online/offline interaction: the activity is open to the participation of all citizens, without any kind of selection.
 Despite the draft-a-thon taking place in person, it is connected to the online space through tools such as live streaming, commenting and suggesting on digital platforms.

 The first "Virada Legislativa" took place in João Pessoa and addressed urban mobility, having the collaboration of civil society organizations, academia, and local public administration.
 More than 100 people participated in the activity as well as 20 group facilitators and 15 city councillors.
 The participants collectively drafted five proposals on issues such as transport integration, sidewalk standardization and open data on the transport system.
 Another “Virada Legislativa” took place in Rio de Janeiro on entrepreneurship.
 In this legal draft-a-thon, one draft bill was developed on decreasing the highly bureaucratic procedures for opening a company in the country.
 Besides these “Viradas,” various workshops on this methodology have been conducted, aiming at multiplying its applicability.